 When we arrived, someone was just climbing out of the net, and it looked like a cool experience.
 Admittedly, I was the only one in our group who thought so, but it still didn’t take me much time to decide to go for it.

 Taking any opportunity to show that my MS is not holding me back, I lowered myself into the spider web, many feet above the forest floor.
-After relaxing at the center of the web for a spell, I managed to climb back up with the satisfaction of a dare well done.
+After relaxing at the center of the web for a spell, I clumsily climbed back up with the satisfaction of a dare well done.

 An Owl’s Nest